ilyak/libxm/README.md

 ### Compilation

 To compile libxm you need a POSIX environment, an efficient BLAS library, and an ANSI C complaint compiler.
+To compile libxm, issue:

+    cd src && make

+To change the default compiler and enable OpenMP and MPI, the following command can be used:

+    cd src && CC=mpicc CFLAGS="-fopenmp -DWITH_MPI" make

-Issue `make` in the directory with libxm source code to compile the library.
-To use libxm in your project, include `xm.h` file and compile the code:
+To use libxm in your project, include `xm.h` file and link with the compiled static `xm.a` library.

-    cc -fopenmp myprog.c xm.a -lblas -lm

-Detailed documentation can be found in `xm.h` and other header files.
-The tests can be executed by issuing the following command in the directory with the source code:

-    make check

-Compiler and flags can be adjusted by modifying libxm Makefile.
-MPI support is enabled by defining `WITH_MPI` during compilation and using `mpicc` as a compiler.

 ### Source code overview

+For detailed documentation see individual header files in `src` directory.

 - example.c - sample code with comments - start here
-- xm.h - main libxm include header file
+- src/xm.h - main libxm include header file
-- tensor.c/tensor.h - block-tensor manipulation routines
+- src/tensor.c - block-tensor manipulation routines
-- alloc.c/alloc.h - MPI-aware thread-safe disk-backed memory allocator
+- src/alloc.c - MPI-aware thread-safe disk-backed memory allocator
-- blockspace.c/blockspace.h - operations on block-spaces
+- src/blockspace.c - operations on block-spaces
-- dim.c/dim.h - operations on multidimensional indices
+- src/dim.c - operations on multidimensional indices
-- test.c - testing facilities

-Corresponding documentation can be found in individual header files.

 ### Parallel scaling